Rosamond, California: Geography

 Rosamond sits in the northern end of the Antelope Valley, the westernmost valley of the Mojave Desert.
 Because the elevation is 2000 to 3000 feet above sea level, the area, like the other parts of the Mojave Desert region, is referred to as the High Desert.
-Some cities and communities within the trading area of Rosamond include Lancaster, Palmdale, Hi Vista, Roosevelt, Redman, Lake Los Angeles, Quartz Hill, Ridgecrest, and Santa Clarita.
+Some cities and communities within the trading area of Rosamond include Lancaster, Palmdale, Hi Vista, Roosevelt, Redman, Lake Los Angeles, Quartz Hill, and Mojave.
 Residents of these desert cities and unincorporated communities share Sierra Highway, Angeles Forest Highway, Angeles Crest Highway (State Route 2), and the Antelope Valley Freeway (State Route 14) for commutes to the San Fernando Valley and Los Angeles Basin in order to get to work.

-Willow Springs lies west of central Rosamond and was a watering hole for stagecoach travelers for generations, though its springs have dried up.
+Willow Springs lies west of Rosamond and was a watering hole for stagecoach travelers for generations, though its springs have since dried up.
 Willow Springs Raceway is nearby, which hosts a variety of motor racing events, attracting people from all over Southern California and beyond.

 According to the United States Census Bureau, the CDP has a total area of 52.336 sqmi, of which, 52.121 sqmi of it is land and 0.215 sqmi of it (0.41%) is water.
 The Census Bureau definition of the area may not precisely correspond to the local understanding of the historical area of the community.

 Demographics

+Rosamond first appeared as an unincorporated community in the 1970 U.S. census; and as a census-designated place in the 1980 United States census.